gaschler/solid/README.txt

 Installation

-For details on how to install SOLID see the documentation in the 'doc' directory.
+SOLID builds can be configured using CMake for all platforms.
+For details on how to install SOLID using autoconf tools see the documentation in the 'doc' directory.

 Platforms

 SOLID 3 has been tested on the following platforms:

-    Linux x86, x86_64	gcc 2.95, gcc 3.3, gcc 3.4
+    Linux x86, x86_64	gcc 2.95, gcc 3.3, gcc 3.4, gcc 4.8
-	Win32		        MSVC++ 6.0 SP4, MSVC++ 7.1
+	Win32		        MSVC++ 6.0 up to MSVC++ 12

 Some of the example applications use GLUT.
 GLUT is a utility toolkit for